crmpicco/pcpp1/gui-programming.md

 relative_label = tk.Label(root, text="relative (anchored) coordinates")
 relative_label.place(relx=0.5, rely=0.5, anchor="center")
 ```

+#### Styling
+`background` or `bg` - the background colour of the widget

+`selectforeground` - the colour of the text when selected

+`activebackground` - the background colour of the widget when it is active/under the cursor

 - `Entry` - a single-line text input field.
 It can be used to get user input.
 ```python
 entry.insert(0, "Please enter your name")